myrrlyn/apocrypha.es/priv/archive/7qs6vm.md

 ---
-title: Valdimar the Vanquisher
+title: Valdimar the Vanquisher (1E 03 — 1E 75)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 7
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7qs6vm
 author: Jimeee
 date: 2018-01-16T13:08:50Z
 ---

-> Valdimar the Vanquisher (1E 03 — 1E 75)
->
-> _by High Chronicler Valerius of Winterhold_
+![Valdimar the Vanquisher][banner]

 High King Valdimar, also known as the Vanquisher, the Deliverer and the Savior of Skyrim, ushered the Atmoran people into the First Era after his triumph over